Visiting the fascinating country of the Netherlands

 Great views of Leiden during the canal tour.

-6. You do not need cash in Holland – some European countries prefer cash.
+some European countries prefer cash.
 Not the Netherlands.
 They use the Euro and accept credit cards almost everywhere.
-I have a special travel card that offers a good exchange rate with no foreign transaction fees.
-This convenience helped us save money, and reduced the amount of cash we carried which is a good thing in large cities.
+My special travel card offers a reasonable exchange rate with no foreign transaction fees.
+This convenience helped us save money and reduced the cash we carried, which is a good thing in large cities.

 Even small restaurants like this one in Delft take credit cards.